In order to set up tests and run code coverage, you need to have certain software on your local Mac.

 composer require pcov/clobber --dev

-Be sure to disable the Xdebug extension in your
+Be sure to disable the Xdebug coverage mode in your